SB-452

 Enforcement Authority

-No enforcement mechanism, designated enforcement agency, or penalty provision is specified in the bill.
-The bill is intended to be codified as part of Title 30 (Trade and Commerce), and general Title 30 enforcement provisions may apply, but the bill itself does not specify an enforcer or enforcement trigger.
+No enforcement authority is designated in the bill.
+No agency is assigned enforcement duties and no private right of action is created.
+The bill is intended to be codified as part of Title 30 (Trade and Commerce), so existing enforcement mechanisms under Title 30 could potentially apply, but no specific enforcement mechanism is stated.

 Penalties